These special academic rules and regulations apply to our programs abroad and are here for your reference.

 Under some circumstances, you may be able to design an independent study project upon arrival overseas, provided the project is approved by the center director, the supervising faculty member, and the appropriate SU department chair and college dean.
 Such possibilities are limited by the availability of our resources abroad, and cannot be guaranteed.

 Syracuse University students may take an online class offered by the main campus or University College (UC) during a semester abroad only if it is necessary to stay on track for graduation.
-Your academic need to take a main campus or UC online course while studying abroad must be confirmed by your home college recorder via an email to Syracuse Abroad by May 15 for the fall semester and November 15 for the spring semester.
+Your academic need to take a main campus or UC online course while studying abroad must be confirmed by your professional academic advisor via an email to Syracuse Abroad by May 15 for the fall semester and November 15 for the spring semester.

 Students should consider whether an online course is practical while studying abroad, taking into account differences in academic calendars, internet access (including during the travel portion of the signature seminar, if applicable), time of day (for courses requiring synchronous on-line work), and availability of required and supplemental texts.
 Syracuse Abroad cannot assist with registration for a main campus or UC online course.